 Lessons learned from fishing trials

 During the first trials, we noticed that the slow hauling allowed the stickleback to escape downwards, before the seine was closed.
 This could be prevented by fishing at more shallow depths close to the shore, however in these areas we got plenty of by-catches of perch, which should be avoided if possible.
-Keeping in mind that sticklebacks tend to congregate in the upper parts of the water column during certain times, and when that happens, then it would be an ideal situation to carry out fishing with this method, with potential for bigger catches and minimal effect on the sensitive bottom area and smaller risk of by-catches.
+Keeping in mind that sticklebacks tend to congregate in the upper parts of the water column during certain times, and when that happens, then it would be an ideal situation to carry out fishing with this method, with potential for bigger catches and minimal effect on the sensitive bottom area and a smaller risk of by-catches.

 Our solution was to make a functional change to our net, adding rings and a purse line to the bottom of the seine.
 This way we could close the bottom first and then haul the net without being in a hurry.
 We also considered the option of switching the standard net hauler for a more powerful trawl drum, like the ones used with lampara nets, but soon discovered that the one available locally was too large to fit on a small fishing boat.